flyntwp/flynt-docs/content/guide/resources/contributing.md

     weight: 91
 ---

 Please submit clarifications and improvements to the documentation!
-If it's just a small fix, open a PR.
+If it's just a small fix, open a pull request.
 If it's something major, please file an issue for discussion first.

+Whilst this page focuses on the contributing guidelines for the Flynt documentation in particular, please also take a moment to read through the full [Flynt contributing guidelines](https://github.com/flyntwp/guidelines/blob/master/CONTRIBUTING.md) and [code of conduct](https://github.com/flyntwp/guidelines/blob/master/CODE_OF_CONDUCT.md).

 ## Titles and Headers